-The years of paying your various bills: your mortgage, car payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, all of the agencies use the following to determine a score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Your credit score greatly affects your interest rate
+Your FICO score greatly affects your interest rate

-Before you can improve your score, you must obtain your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that offered the first FICO score, sells credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to know your score and ensure that the reports from each reporting agency are correct.
+Fair Isaac, the company that invented the original FICO score, sells FICO scores on myFICO.com.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you improve your FICO score.

-You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about credit scores?
 Call us at (610) 889-7467.